Joystream/hydra/quick-start.md

 description: Build a Hydra Indexer and GraphQL server from scratch under five minutes
 ---

-# Tutorial
+# Quickstart

 {% hint style="info" %}
-Before starting, make sure`hydra-cli`is [installed](install-hydra.md) on your machine together with all the prerequisites.
+Before starting, make sure`hydra-cli`is [installed](docs/install-hydra.md) on your machine together with all the prerequisites.
+Use @dzlzv/hydra-cli@next version to get the latest features.
 {% endhint %}

 ## 0. Hello Hydra!